nunchistudio/hashibox/documentation/overview.md

 ---
+location: "/documentation/overview.md"
-title: Introduction
+title: "Overview"
 ---

-# Introduction
+# {% $markdoc.frontmatter.title %}

 HashiBox is a local environment to simulate a highly-available cloud with [Consul](https://www.consul.io/), [Nomad](https://www.nomadproject.io/), and [Vault](https://www.vaultproject.io/).
 OSS and Enterprise versions of each product are supported.

 [Waypoint](https://www.waypointproject.io/) can be added but is optional.
 It also installs [Docker](https://www.docker.com/) for running Nomad's jobs inside containers.

 It leverages [Vagrant](https://www.vagrantup.com/) for virtualization, and [Bolt](https://puppet.com/docs/bolt/) for maintenance automation across nodes.

-The main goal is to provide a local environment simulating a [HashiCorp Cloud Platform](https://cloud.hashicorp.com) setup as close as possible.
-This allows to test projects from end-to-end before going live.
+The main goal of HashiBox is to provide a local setup respecting environment parity for simulating a Cloud Platform from end-to-end before going in production.

 ## Infrastructure